 POSITION: Research Associate

-- Provide research support to the Senior Fellow, Global Cities and the Global Cities Project team, including literature reviews, data analysis, identifying data sources, ensuring data integrity and accuracy, helping with qualitative interviews, and supporting peer reviews and consultative research processes
+- Provide research support to the Global Cities Project team, including literature reviews, data analysis, identifying data sources and tracking citations, ensuring data integrity and accuracy, helping with qualitative interviews and supporting peer reviews and consultative research processes.

-- Work with the Communications team to design and carry out dissemination strategies of global cities research through digital platforms, including obtaining data for infographics, drafting content to use on social media, writing related blogs and op-eds, drafting podcast questions, developing digital interactives, and providing updates for the Chicago Council website
+- Collaborate with the communications team to design and carry out dissemination strategies of global cities research through digital platforms, including obtaining data for infographics, drafting content to use on social media, writing drafts of related blogs and op-eds, drafting podcast questions, and developing digital interactives.

-- Manage production and distribution of global cities newsletters and news brief; staying up-to-date on relevant and breaking news, events, policy developments, and announcements; identifying opportunities to highlight past work with current news cycles; and growing the global cities listserv annually.
+- Manage production and distribution of global cities newsletters and news brief; staying up to date on relevant and breaking news, events, policy developments, and announcements; identifying opportunities to highlight past work with current news cycles; and helping to grow the global cities listserv annually.

 - Provide support at Council events approximately 3-4 times monthly (registration, ushering, etc.), requiring some evening and early morning hours.

-- Occasionally assist at the front desk to relieve Reception and Database Services Assistant in meeting/greeting Council constituents and handling incoming calls.
+- Occasionally assist at the front desk to relieve Reception and Office Assistant in meeting/greeting Council constituents and handling incoming calls.

 Please email a cover letter and résumé as Word or PDF documents to firstname.lastname@example.org.
 Other career opportunities can be found on the Council’s website at www.thechicagocouncil.org.
 EOE